Skip to main content

 Practice Settings

-A psychiatric nurse practitioner can practice in many health care settings.
+A psychiatric nurse practitioner has a broad scope and is equipped to practice in many health care settings.
 You will find PMHNPs in:

 Most work in psychiatric mental health facilities.

-Anyone can develop a mental health disorder – regardless of their sex, race, ethnicity or age.
+Anyone can be impacted by a mental health disorder—regardless of sex, race, ethnicity, or age.
 That is why PMHNPs are educated to treat individuals across the lifespan.
-They may see children, adolescents, adults and the elderly.
+They may see children, adolescents, adults and the elderly coping with a variety of conditions.

 The demand for mental health providers, including PMHNPs, is tremendous.
 Healthcare leaders believe that it will continue to grow.